|| Posts by

 Yellow Magic Orchestra was, self-admittedly, the Japanese version of the German robots.
 What if these gentle “robots” infused in jazz chords would have broken into the mainstream before Kraftwerk, and Dusseldorf would have only remained a national treasure?

-I believe that without Kraftwerk, the precision and angular German-ness might be present only at a smaller proportion in electronic music.
-Four-on-the-floor wouldn’t automatically mean that it’s quantized kicks on downbeats, sequenced basslines wouldn’t be necessarily repeated as 1/8th or 1/16th notes or as octave-alternating straightforward sequences, bass lines wouldn’t predominantly have short decay and very short-release VCA envelopes – as they usually do today.
+I believe that without Kraftwerk, the precision and angular German-ness might be present only in a smaller proportion in electronic music.
+Four-on-the-floor wouldn’t automatically mean that it’s quantized kicks on downbeats, sequenced basslines wouldn’t be necessarily repeated as 1/8th or 1/16th notes or as octave-alternating straightforward sequences, bass lines wouldn’t predominantly have short decay and very short-release VCA envelopes – as they often do today.
 In other words, a higher proportion of electronic music would be less “tight”, and maybe more… …French.
 Maybe softer, likely more textural, probably groovy and rhythmically varied yet easily dance-able genres would be the default “EDM”.
 That is, at least until 1990 and DnB in the U.K. and later in 2010 Skrillex bringing rhythm-based electronic music into the U.S. mainstream.
 (But wait, would DnB have been the same without the counter-culture role it had in Eurodance times?
-And, would Skrillex have made the same debut album in 2010 Kraftwerk’s then techno’s infuence on baby Sonny during the 1990s?
+And, would Skrillex have made the same debut album in 2010 without the influence of Kraftwerk-and-techno on baby Sonny during the 1990s?
 This is the paradox of synthception… noone knows… but likely, he’d be shredding metal today.)

 In any case, while Germany’s influence was successfully pushed back in other areas during the 20th Century, they might have unknowingly won the long-term cultural influence on electronic music.
+(And Dusseldorf’s direction was relatable by many, far more than Berlin’s high art.)
 Their sharp character has influenced other areas as well; just think about cars.
 The passionate and adventurous Italians’ slogans are “Only those who dare, truly live – We are the Competition.”
 (Ferrari), and “Expect the Unexpected” (Lamborghini).
 Meanwhile, BMW’s slogan since WW2 has been “The Ultimate Driving Machine” (despite of this being a enormous lie).
 The automotive world could have been as graceful without the past 30 years’ German cars as the world of modern Japanese robots is without German robots in it.

 I truly love the music of Kraftwerk and I’m glad that it got popular.
 Though looking at their influence today, maybe too popular?